 Euthanasia by the numbers: Canadian doctors have already killed the equivalent of a small city

-This article about the extent of Canada's euthanasia program follows on from "Is euthanasia compassionate?"
-If you have not read the first article in the series, "White coat euthanasia: Is it still murder?" please read the preface.
+This article about the extent of Canada's euthanasia program follows on from "Is euthanasia compassionate if offered to those who don’t want to die and doctors misjudge imminent death?"
+If you have not read the first article in the series, "White coat euthanasia: A license to kill in the name of care?" please read the preface.

 Staggering numbers of people killed by doctors